 Mixed, not Matched, Metals

 Both timeless and on trend, the brushed nickel sink is riding high on today’s movement to mix metals in the kitchen and bath.
-Though people once wanted to match their stainless steel appliances to a stainless steel sink, they’re now finding that not coordinating metals adds interest and character, contributing to a layered and more stylish space.
-Likewise, the faucets selected to go with a brushed nickel sink don’t have to be brushed nickel, but can be polished nickel or even chrome.
+People once wanted to match their stainless steel appliances to a stainless steel sink.
+However, now they’re finding that not coordinating metals adds interest and character, contributing to a layered and more stylish space.
+Likewise, the faucets selected to go with a brushed nickel sink don’t have to be brushed nickel.
+They can be polished nickel or even chrome.

 “There was a time when we thought stainless steel appliances had to set the tone for all the metal finishes in the kitchen,” says designer Vicki Payne, based in Charlotte, North Carolina.
 “Not true … Some of the most spectacular kitchens today are a mix of metal finishes … Getting colors to work together is all about how one tone enhances another.”

 Speaking of colors and interior designers, there’s been much talk about how nickel finishes add warmth to a room, and provides a great balance to stainless steel and large appliances.
 But “warmth” doesn’t just speak to a mood, it speaks to the actual tone of this finish.
 Nickel is warmer than chrome or stainless finishes, and plenty of people prefer warm tones in the kitchen and bath.